Contact Us

 Coordinated Consultations are a collaboration between Miami faculty and the HWC.
 Faculty request that we set aside a number of appointments, within a given time frame, for their students to come in for appointments with peer consultants.
 Faculty also agree to work with HWC staff to ensure that students asked to make consultation appointments understand the nature and purpose of these consultations.

 Research shows that these types of visits function best when faculty/instructors are involved in planning the appointments.
-As such, faculty and instructors requesting Coordinated Consultations must let us know the following:
+Once HWC staff have received a request for a coordinating consultation, we will contact instructors to clarify the following:

 The number of students, the assignment being worked on, and the timeframe for writing and revising will all determine which type of consultation will work best for different Coordinated Consultation schedules.